 Key Vote NO on the House Amendment to the National Flood Insurance Program Extension Act, S. 1182

-On behalf of FreedomWorks’ activist community, I urge you to contact your senators and ask them to vote NO on the House Amendment to the National Flood Insurance Program Extension Act, S. 1182.
-This amendment would reauthorize the National Flood Insurance Program (NFIP), which currently expires July 31, until November 30, without any reforms to the program.
+On behalf of FreedomWorks’ activist community, I urge you to contact your representative and ask him or her to vote NO on the House Amendment to the National Flood Insurance Program Extension Act, S. 1182, offered by Rep. Tom MacArthur (R-N.J.).
+This amendment would reauthorize the National Flood Insurance Program (NFIP), which currently expires July 31, until November 30.

-The amendment would provide for a clean reauthorization without reforms, despite consistent efforts by fiscally-conscious members to modify the program, which is over $20 billion in debt.
-This is more of the same pattern seen all too often in Congress — Leadership unwilling to support even the most modest reforms to fiscally irresponsible, flawed programs.
+The amendment would provide for a clean reauthorization without any reforms, for the seventh time in the span of ten months.
+This is more of the same pattern seen all too often in Congress — Legislators unwilling to make even modest reforms to fiscally irresponsible, flawed programs.
 With NFIP, only 3 of the 41 reauthorizations in the past 20 years have included any reforms.

 FreedomWorks will count the votes for the House Amendment to the National Flood Insurance Program Extension Act, S. 1182, on our 2018 Congressional Scorecard and reserves the right to score votes for amendments not listed above.
 The scorecard is used to determine eligibility for the FreedomFighter Award, which recognizes Members of the House and Senate who consistently vote to support economic freedom and individual liberty.

 Adam Brandon, President, FreedomWorks